sambrow/ctf-hosting-notes/README.md

 # How to Host CTF Web Challenges

 These are things I've learned about hosting CTF web challenges using Google Cloud Run on Google Cloud Platform (GCP).

+## UIs Change Over Time

+**Note added (years) later**: Some of the screenshots below differ slightly from the current web UI, but the general concepts remain the same.

 ## Requirements/Limitations
 - The challenge must be a web application.